 Danielle has been a member of SCBWI since 2007.
-She was SF/South's Membership Chair and Bookstore Liason from 2015-2017.
-Danielle writes middle grade historical fiction and picture book biographies.
-She also teaches ESL at Canada College and holds private writing and literature classes.
-She is the founder of the MGLunchbreak, a monthly gathering of middle grade writers who read and discuss craft.
+She has written professionally for over twenty-five years.
+She writes picture books, middle grade and young adult novels.
+Danielle is an editor at Angelella Editorial and an instructor of writing and English at Canada College.
+She is the founder of the MG Lunchbreak, a bookclub of professional writers who discuss books with an eye for craft.
 Danielle holds a BA in English Literature from the University of California at Berkeley and an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.

 Kristi Wright has been a member of SCBWI since 2009.
 She writes picture books, middle grade and young adult.
 In the past, she also wrote historical romances and was a Golden Heart finalist three times and winner of the Royal Ascot twice.
 Her middle grade, futuristic series is The Basker Twins in the 31st Century.
 As a children’s book author, she has the awesome opportunity to visit numerous elementary schools year after year where she helps students to write humorous adventure stories with a strong point of view and tons of sensory detail.
 She is the Mentorship Coordinator for the Society of Young Inklings.
 Through that organization, she takes great pleasure in mentoring young authors.
 Before focusing on a writer’s life, Kristi worked in high tech, early on as a programmer and most recently in public relations.